Meandarra: Education

-Meandarra State School is a government primary (Prep-6) school for boys and girls at Sara Street (27.3240°S 149.8822°E).
+Meandarra State School is a government primary (Prep-6) school for boys and girls in Sara Street (27.3240°S 149.8822°E).
 In 2016, the school had an enrolment of 37 students with 4 teachers (3 full-time equivalent) and 5 non-teaching staff (3 full-time equivalent).
 In 2018, the school had an enrolment of 41 students with 5 teachers (3 full-time equivalent) and 6 non-teaching staff (3 full-time equivalent).

-There is no secondary school in Meandarra.
-The nearest secondary school is Tara State College in Tara to the east, but it is a considerable distance for a daily commute and other options would be distance education or boarding school.
+There are no secondary schools in Meandarra.
+The nearest government secondary school is Tara Shire State College in Tara to the east, but it is a considerable distance for a daily commute and other options would be distance education or boarding school.

 Amenities

 The Western Downs Regional Council operates the Meandarra Library on Sara Street.

 St Augustine's Anglican Church is on the north-west corner of Sara Street and Maude Street (27.3254°S 149.8814°E).

 St Margaret Mary Catholic Church is at 16 Walton Street (27.3230°S 149.8790°E).
 It is part of the St Mary of the Angels' Parish of Tara.

 The Country Hope Church (also known as the Meandarra Assembly of God Church) is on the north-west corner of Sara Street and Gibson Street (27.3262°S 149.8808°E).

 The Meandarra/Glenmorgan Lutheran congregation holds their services in the Glenmorgan Community Church.

 The Royal Hotel operates on Sara Street.